-This geometric layout is of course the result of Haussmann’s famed urban renewal programme, resulting in “broad, strictly linear streets, unbroken facades, roundabouts radiating avenues, uniform city lighting, uniform street furniture…rebuilt and outfitted with all those identical trees (mostly plane trees and chestnuts), benches and kiosks” (Edmund White).
+This geometric layout is of course the result of Haussmann’s famed urban renewal programme (CityMetric on the barricades), resulting in “broad, strictly linear streets, unbroken facades, roundabouts radiating avenues, uniform city lighting, uniform street furniture…rebuilt and outfitted with all those identical trees (mostly plane trees and chestnuts), benches and kiosks” (Edmund White).

 The inauguration of the Boulevard Périphérique in 1973 created a further physical and mental boundary between Paris, and not-Paris.
 While restrictions on building height and a policy of facadism means that the city ‘proper’ has largely maintained its Haussmann era appearance, this “small, beautiful city is surrounded by all of the messy, lively and less-than-pristine stuff that it does not want to process” (source), socially segregated with a central ghetto for the rich.
 The less elegaic urbanist press notes that Paris may even be in decline, a ville musée, with anything edgy pushed to the fringes – and other than the odd grand projet, that’s where where the interesting stuff is to be found.